iwuvjhdva/vlcc/README.md

 ```bash
 $ vlcc-http
 ```
-And visit http://127.0.0.1:5000 in your favourite browser (in fact, you better run it with Chrome or Firefox :-) ).
+And visit http://127.0.0.1:5000 in your favourite browser (in fact, you'd better run it with Chrome or Firefox :-) ).

 For advanced usage information, run the scripts with _--help_ option.